WomensLaw serves and supports all survivors, no matter their sex or gender.

 A “family member” can be a spouse or former spouse; someone related to you by blood or marriage; someone who you have a child in common with; or someone who lives/lived together with you like a family in the same apartment/house.1

-What legal or medical actions, specifically, can I use the 1 to 3 days off from work to do?
+What legal or medical actions, specifically, can I use the one to three days off from work to do?

 Your employer must let you take time off from work to do the any of the following things if they are related to domestic violence for you or a family member:

-• To Get Medical Help – to see a doctor, mental health counselor, or health care professional, to take care of injuries or health problems (both physical and psychological) caused by domestic violence;
+• get medical help to see a doctor, mental health counselor, or health care professional, to take care of injuries or health problems, either physical and psychological, caused by domestic violence;

-• To Get Legal Help – to go to court, to testify in court, or to seek help from lawyers or legal counseling;
+• get legal help to go to court, to testify in court, or to seek help from lawyers or legal counseling;

-• To Make Your Home Safe From Your Abuser – to make your home safe from domestic violence, or to try to find new housing to get away from the abuser.1
+• make your home safe from domestic violence or try to find new housing to get away from the abuser.1

 1 Fla.
 Stat. § 741.313(2)(b)